JHalt06/Books-For-The-Future/docs/DesignDoc.md

 > achieved from unit testing of the code base.
 Discuss the team's
 > coverage targets, why you selected those values, and how well your
 > code coverage met your targets._

+1. Determine areas with low coverage using JaCoCo report.
+2. Pick a method to focus unit test on.
+3. Write unit test in respective class file.
+4. Debug and ensure that test passes consistently, and that actual data isn't being overwritten.
+5. Run all earlier unit tests to ensure passing.
+6. Push to GitHub.

 >_**[Sprint 2, 3 & 4]** **Include images of your code coverage report.** If there are any anomalies, discuss
 > those._